dkulyk/pulsestaking/README.md

 ### Possible issues

-- If new rewards are input into the contract all the time, the staking period never ends since it is extended all the time.
-This shouldn't be a big issue, but it means the staking period can never be changed - since it can be changed only when a staking period is not active.
-  - Possible mitigation version 1 (easy): Have a way of controlling when rewards are input.
-Preferably by doing it manually.
-  - Possible mitigation verison 2 (harder): Have an intermediary contract which forwards rewards until it's paused
-  - In any case, the marketplace contract should probably not be sending rewards directly to the staking contract, since then you have no control of 1) when the rewards are sent

 #### Don't send rewards directly

 The marketplace contract should not be sending rewards directly to the staking contract because if you do, then: